A Travel Price Comparison for Families, Couples, and Backpackers Dresden vs. Tromso for Food, Nightlife, Families, and Couples

 Is there more to do in Dresden or Tromso?

 Tourists will generally find more to do in Dresden than Tromso.
 It is bigger and it has more sights, attractions, and activities for travelers.
-Dresden is very popular for its museums, nightlife, historical sights, shopping, and big city activities, while Tromso attracts visitors for its food, hiking, small town charm, and impressive beauty.
+Dresden is very popular for its museums and attractions, nightlife, historical sights, shopping, and big city activities, while Tromso attracts visitors for its food, hiking, small town charm, and impressive beauty.
 Dresden is famous for its beautiful palaces, castles, and many landmarks (such as the Baroque Zwinger Palace, Semperoper Opera House and the Church of Our Lady).
 It is also well known for Dresden Frauenkirche and The Royal Palace.
 Tromso is famous for its stunning nature, beautiful Arctic landscape, and breathtaking fjords.

 How is Dresden different from Tromso?